 We want you to get the maximum performance from your products.
-So if you run into technical difficulties, we are here to help.
+If you run into technical difficulties, we are here to help.
 For the most frequently asked questions, you can easily find answers in the product documentation.
-These answers are normally a lot more detailed than the ones we can give over the phone.
-So please consult this manual first.
+These answers are normally a lot more in detail.
+Please consult this manual first.